 One of the many things that makes downtown Bristol so special is the late-night atmosphere.
 During the day it is a bustling downtown district, but as the sun sets, bands seems to come out of the woodwork, while and restaurants and tap houses begin to open their doors.

 620 State — a sushi, Asian, new American fusion restaurant– is upscale enough for date night but also family friendly.
 620 State is on the Tennessee side of historic State St. in the H.P.
 King building.
-The restaurant features live entertainment, outdoor seating, as well as a private venue upstairs.
+The restaurant features indoor and outdoor seating, as well as a private venue upstairs.

 The mood is nothing less than warm and welcoming.
 Whether you are inside, on the patio, or at the bar you will receive fast, friendly service and delectable food.